rust-lang/rustlings/README.md

 ```

 ### Using an IDE
-**TL,DR**: open the `exercises/` folder in your editor.
+**TL,DR**: open the `exercises/` folder in your editor while running `rustlings watch`.

 There are several editors and plugins that are able to analyze Rust code for a full blown IDE (or IDE-like) experience.
 The official language plugin of the Rust project is [rust-analyzer](rust-analyzer), but there are others, like [IntelliJ Rust](intellij) or [rls](rls).

 These tools usually rely on the default structure of a Cargo project to perform their analyses.
+Conversely, Rustlings has a _atypical_ structure: it's a collection of isolated exercises.
+Your editor might not be able to properly analyze the code of the exercises.

-Conversely, Rustlings is conceived as a collection of isolated exercises.
-Nevertheless, we auto-generate a "fake" project manifest in `exercises/Cargo.toml` that should bypass this mismatch.
+However, if you run `rustlings watch`, we auto-generate a "fake" project manifest in `exercises/Cargo.toml` that points to the currently active exercise.
 If you open the `exercises/` folder with your Rust-enabled editor, you should be able to enjoy its capabilities.
+Note that we update the manifest so it always points to the current exercise, so ideally your editor should be able to refresh the project metadata automatically.

 [rust-analyzer]: https://rust-analyzer.github.io/
 [rls]: https://github.com/rust-lang/rls